 The project coordinator Prof. Dr. Karl Kaser has been full Professor of Southeast European History and Anthropology at the University of Graz, Austria, since 1996.
 His research focuses on historical-anthropological theories and methods encompasses topics such as the history of the family, kinship and clientelism, gender relations in the Balkans and visual cultures.
 His monograph “History Of The Balkans And The Near East: Introduction To A Joint History” (2011) constitutes a programmatic statement about the urgency of seeing the former regions of the Ottoman Empire together.
 His most recent monographs deal with religion and visual cultures in the Balkans and the Near East (“Andere Blicke.
 Religion und visuelle Kulturen auf dem Balkan und im Nahen Osten“, Böhlau 2013) and the socio-cultural history of the Balkan cinema (1900-1970) (“Hollywood auf dem Balkan.
 Die visuelle Moderne an der europäischen Peripherie (1900-1970“), Böhlau 2017).

 The project manager MMag.
-Dr. Dominik Gutmeyr is a historian at the Institute of History (Southeast European History and Anthropology) at the University of Graz, Austria.
+Dr. Dominik Gutmeyr is assistant professor at the Institute of History (Southeast European History and Anthropology) at the University of Graz, Austria.
 He is working on cultural representations and their visualization in both Southeastern Europe and the Caucasus region, with a particular interest in photography in imperial Russia.
 He is the author of “Borderlands Orientalism or How the Savage Lost his Nobility.
 The Russian Perception of the Caucasus between 1817 and 1878” (LIT, 2017).